schuyler/sim2075/methodology/reference/factor-loadings.md

 Ask: "If I could only load this event on one factor, which would it be?"

 - For Type 1: What shared vulnerability matters most?
-- For Type 2: What factor most directly stresses the pressure variables?
+- For Type 2: What factor's indicator variables best capture the pressure conditions?
 - For Type 3: What factor most strongly creates crisis windows?

-Consult the **Factor → State Variable Categories** table above.
-Which factor's primary categories best overlap with the event's impact targets and causal mechanisms?
+Consult the **Factor → State Variable Mapping** sections above.
+Which factor's affected variables best overlap with the event's impact targets and causal mechanisms?

 This forces clarity about what fundamentally drives the event.